duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

   - Traffic lights are good to have but not necessary (optional).
   - Any 2 watchtower should observe at least one common April tag and all the April tags should be observed by all the watchtowers.
 * Infrastructure
-  - April tags have to be placed on the tiles and traffic signs.
+  - April tags have to be placed on the tiles, traffic signs, and Duckiebots.
+These tags, should all be unique!
-  - For a detailed map to be visualized, the poses of the April tags in the Duckietown must be known beforehand.
+  - For a detailed map to be visualized, the poses of the April tags in the Duckietown must be (approximately) known beforehand.
   - Watchtowers have to be spread across the entire Duckietown.
 Preferably the combined field of view covers the entire Duckietown.
 * Weather
   - Lighting has to be bright enough for the April tags to be seen clearly by camera.